gustavromer/GaussianDriftEstimation.jl/README.md

 # GaussianDriftEstimation

 Include GDE.jl.
-To generate figures from the various sections, run the code contained in the plots folder 'Plots'.
+Code for generating figures from the various sections is contained in the folder 'Plots'.
 Some of the sections are computationally heavy so it might take a while.